Morph4591/hello-world./README.md

 Heya from countryland

 Just a small town boy, born and raised in south Detroit.
-The simple things like fishing, camping, and churning butter.
+Like  simple things like fishing, camping, and churning butter.